Money

-Most Saga JETs have an account set up by their BOE with Saga Bank.
-Your supervisor will help you get your account set up once you have received your inkan (personal stamp) and residence card.
-Your salary will be directly deposited into your account, and it will be possible to have the majority of your regular monthly expenses automatically debited from this account.
+Most Saga JETs have an account set up by their BoE with Saga Bank.
+Your account will be set up once you have received your inkan (personal stamp) and residence card.
+Your salary will be directly deposited into your account, and it will be possible to have the majority of your regular monthly expenses automatically debited.
+You will receive a cash card (to withdraw from ATMs) but will need to apply separately for a debit card if you so wish.

 Some JETs may also choose to open a Post Office Bank Account which will function in much the same way but has the added benefit of being accessible at all post offices throughout the country, and allowing international money transfers.